kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 The 4116 16kb DRAM has been replaced with a single static RAM chip (AS6C1008) providing 48KB of RAM without the need for an external expansion interface or other add on card.
 Note this chip is 128 kBytes in size, but only 48kB is being used.
-No provision for RAM paging has been made.

-An optional add-on board provide [SuperMem 512KB](/supermem/README.md) banked RAM support
+An optional add-on board [SuperMem 512KB](/supermem/README.md) provides banked RAM support.

 If you intend to connect an expansion interface then the RAM in the interface will have to be disabled to prevent conflict.